Want the perfect workout program?

 Note: If your gym doesn't have a Hack squat machine, replace it with the leg press (below), barbell hack squat, or if you want, one of these hack squat alternative exercises.

-The leg press removes the necessity to bear the load on your shoulders while pressing with your leg muscles.
+The leg press machine removes the necessity to bear the load on your shoulders while pressing with your leg muscles.
 With this, you'll be able to load up more weight which can help stimulate new muscle growth.
 You should use the leg press as an accessory to the squat, not as a replacement.
 Like the hack squat, you won't have to use smaller stabilizing muscles to control the load, so you can really concentrate on the mind-muscle connection.
 Another benefit of the leg press is that it allows for several training modalities with relative ease and effectiveness.
 You can do pyramid or reverse pyramid sets, drops sets quickly and safely.
 Finally, the leg press is another exercise that can be a good option for those experiencing low back pain if they still want to hit the legs and pack on some size.

 How to leg presses: